Anarchism in the United States: Post-World War II period

 Anarchism was influential in the counterculture of the 1960s and anarchists actively participated in the late sixties students and workers revolts.
 The New Left in the United States also included anarchist, countercultural and hippie-related radical groups such as the Yippies who were led by Abbie Hoffman and Black Mask/Up Against the Wall Motherfuckers.
 For David Graeber, "[a]s SDS splintered into squabbling Maoist factions, groups like the Diggers and Yippies (founded in '68) took the first option.
 Many were explicitly anarchist, and certainly, the late '60s turn towards the creation of autonomous collectives and institution building was squarely within the anarchist tradition, while the emphasis on free love, psychedelic drugs, and the creation of alternative forms of pleasure was squarely in the bohemian tradition with which Euro-American anarchism has always been at least tangentially aligned."
 By late 1966, the Diggers opened free stores which simply gave away their stock, provided free food, distributed free drugs, gave away money, organized free music concerts, and performed works of political art.
 The Diggers took their name from the original English Diggers led by Gerrard Winstanley and sought to create a mini-society free of money and capitalism.
 On the other hand, the Yippies employed theatrical gestures, such as advancing a pig ("Pigasus the Immortal") as a candidate for president in 1968, to mock the social status quo.
-They have been described as a highly theatrical, anti-authoritarian and anarchist youth movement of "symbolic politics".
+They have been described as a highly theatrical, anti-authoritarian and anarchist movement.
 Since they were well known for street theater and politically themed pranks, many of the "old school" political left either ignored or denounced them.
 According to ABC News, "The group was known for street theater pranks and was once referred to as the 'Groucho Marxists'."
 By the 1960s, Christian anarchist Dorothy Day earned the praise of counterculture leaders such as Abbie Hoffman, who characterized her as the first hippie, a description of which Day approved.

 Another influential personality within American anarchism is Noam Chomsky.
 Chomsky's political ideology is aligned with anarcho-syndicalism and libertarian socialism.
 He is a member of the Campaign for Peace and Democracy and the Industrial Workers of the World international union.
 Since the 1960s, he has become known more widely as a political dissident, an anarchist, and a libertarian socialist intellectual.
 After the publication of his first books on linguistics, Chomsky became a prominent critic of the Vietnam War, and since then has continued to publish books of political criticism.
 He has become well known for his critiques of foreign policy of the United States, state capitalism and the mainstream news media.
 His media criticism has included Manufacturing Consent: The Political Economy of the Mass Media (1988), co-written with Edward S. Herman, an analysis articulating the propaganda model theory for examining the media.